« A Studio Affair |Main | Featured Artist »

 October 31, 2008

-I usually say that a painting is more than the sum of its parts, but in this case it’s the parts that have taught me more.
+I think that a painting is more than the sum of its parts, but it’s the parts that have more to teach.

-Some of the the details are groundbreaking for me and new things I tried will be applied to the next paintings, but as I try not to be biased about my work, from a distance the painting looks like just another landscape.
-That’s my general opinion about most landscapes though; being the most popular genre of painting, most of them need a second glance and closer study.
-I’m pleased with the efforts, but it began as work I had no intentions of posting.![]()
+Some of the details in this painting are kind of groundbreaking for me, and new things I tried will be applied to future paintings, but with an honest and unbiased eye toward it, from a distance it looks like just another landscape.
+That seems to be the general opinion about most landscapes; being the most popular genre of painting, they are so common they need a second glance and closer study in order to be fully appreciated.
+Anyway, with this one I’m now pleased with the efforts, but when I started painting this one I had no intentions of posting it, mainly because it’s my interpretation of a postcard, commissioned by a neighbor.

-One of our neighbors thoughtfully collects our mail and waters the garden whenever we’re away even when not asked, so when he requested a painting to be copied from a postcard of his home town in France I cringed (you know, about the copying thing), then agreed, but to barter.
+The neighbors thoughtfully collect our mail and water the garden whenever we’re away, even when not asked, so when they requested a painting to be copied from a postcard of his home town in France I cringed (you know, about the copying thing), but then agreed.
 With no deadline demanded there was plenty of time to wrap my head around this project, and I took it.
-I still wanted to do a good job despite my strong convictions about copying, and waited for a time when I felt ready to do my best.
-The first few strokes are as important as the last.
+I still wanted to do a good job despite my strong convictions about copying, and waited for a time when I felt ready to do my best – because the first few strokes are as important as the last.

-There are decent arguments for and against a “right time” for things, and if a job needs doing immediately I have no problem doing it immediately; I was just thankful to have no pressure and a little more time to visualize this one.
+There are decent arguments for and against a “right time” for things, and if a job needs doing immediately I have no problem doing it immediately, but I was thankful to have a little more time without the pressure to visualize this one.

 I came to terms with the thing by finally just starting it, and the rest of this blog entry explains how that taught me more than my last five paintings all together.![]()

-Once I let go of all the over-thinking about ethics and integrity, while resolving to “make it my own” I got lost in the most important part of anything you create: the work; “the zone” (we all want to get lost in the zone!).
+Once I let go of all the over-thinking about ethics and integrity, while resolving to make it my own I got lost in the most important part of anything you create: the work; that zone – we all want to get lost in The Zone!
 It turned into a really interesting, fun learning opportunity.

-There are a lot of slogans, terms, traditions, quotes and sneaky little Art-myths passed along through generations of Artists.
+There are a lot of slogans, terms, traditions, quotes and art-myths passed along through generations of artists.
 We absorb them over the years and they gradually play a part in forming our opinions and our work habits to some extent.
 Impulsively we set up walls that can get in the way of seeing and discovery.

 We need assignments like this that challenge us to break free from rules, if only temporarily…rules that may be fine for others but may prevent us from exploring the avenues that lead to our own personal best.